 Hospital Bag Essentials - For Mum

 - Maternity pads.
 These things are huge so don't be daunted, you'll be glad for their size after the birth.
-I also took in some depends which were amazing for those first few days after the hospital.
-What most first time mums aren't prepared for is the amount of both blood and fluid you loose in the first 2 weeks after the birth so be prepared with some good pads.
+What most first time mums aren't prepared for is the amount of fluid you loose in the first 2 weeks after the birth so be prepared with some good pads.

 - Comfortable hospital clothes.
-Tights, tracksuit pants, socks, PJs, Nursing singlet, jacket and slip on shoes/thongs.... bending and sitting after birth may not be the most comfortable so you want items that you can walk around the hospital in that require little effort putting them on.
+Tights, tracksuit pants, dressing gown, socks, PJs, Nursing singlet, jacket and slip on shoes.... bending and sitting after birth may not be the most comfortable so you want items that you can walk around the hospital in that require no effort to put on.
 With the tops, remember if you plan to breast feed you will be living in nursing tops/bra so take them with you.

-- Clothes to wear home - a good pair of tights, slip on shoes or joggers, singlet/t-shirt and a jumper is what i took.
+- Clothes to wear home - a good pair of tights, slip on shoes, singlet/t-shirt and a jumper (if it's cold).

 - Your normal toiletries such as face wash, moisturiser, Hair brush, tooth brush/paste for your showers after so you feel a little bit more normal.

 - Gel breast pads and lanolin cream.
-I used the hyrogel breast disks from day 2 of breast feeding.
-Breast feeding was the second most traumatic experience for me after labour so you want to help your nipples recover from the frequent feeding.
+I used the hyrogel breast disks from day 2 of breast feeding so take them with you and start using them as soon as you can.

 - Saline spray.
 If you have a natural birth you may want something like this to keep downstairs clean.
 It can be pretty sensitive down there after labor.